The Ultimate Guide to FBA Shipping

 FBM helps you avoid putting all your eggs in the FBA basket

 Other benefits to doing both FBM and FBA at the same time are ensuring your eggs aren’t all in one basket.

 COVID has been a great example of this; throughout the year as things progressed, Amazon restricted FBA sellers from sending inventory in unless it was classified as “essential goods” (remember the great toilet paper and hand sanitizer famine?) and has continued to set special limits on FBA inventory.

-Now with everyone turning to online shopping even more than before due to social distancing and quarantining, Amazon (and other ecomm companies) have been both understaffed and overworked.
+Now with everyone turning to online shopping even more than before due to social distancing and quarantining, Amazon (and other e-commerce companies) have been both understaffed and overworked.

 This inventory check-in delay is also notoriously bad around Q4 (October-December with overflow into January) due to holiday shopping, but that’s still more predictable than COVID.

-In any case, for those sellers who sell all or some of their inventory through FBM, in this situation they came out ahead.
+In any case, for those sellers who sell all or some of their inventory through FBM, in this situation, came out ahead.